As a technical writer with a Master’s Degree in Computer Science, I write educational essays to enhance understanding topics such as this.

 "Your right ear is better than mine."

-Siri usually gets the spelling right since she seems to know what word is meant by the context it's used in.
+Siri usually gets the spelling right since she seems to know what word is meant by the overall context.
 But not always.

 I tried an experiment with speaking the following sentence: